THE PALOUSE is Eastern Washington’s most scenic centerpiece; expansive, colorful and rich in historic detail.

 Many have called The Palouse “the Tuscany of America“, and visitors quickly see why.

-In this location workshop, we capture the vivid colors and long shadows of sunrise and late day, as well as sunset from a high butte.
+In this location workshop, we capture the vivid colors and long shadows of sunrise and late day, as well as a sunrise and sunset from a high butte.
 We explore the region shooting aged rural textures, agro machinery, barns, granaries, wizened trees, livestock and serendipity along the way.
-Dave gives 1-on-1 time to receive dedicated guidance and learn techniques.
-We review images at the end, and Dave demonstrates how he artfully crafts RAW Palouse captures in Lightroom to convey the feel of the original moment.
+Dave gives 1-on-1 time to receive dedicated guidance and learn techniques, even with smartphones.
+We review images, and Dave demonstrates how he artfully crafts RAW Palouse captures in Lightroom to convey the feel of the original moment.
 If you love rural beauty, country charm, and amazing photo opportunities, this workshop is for you.

 Non-photographers are also welcome!
 Participants make excellent photographs in the Palouse using modern smartphones.

-Dave knows where and when to capture the best of the Palouse.
+Dave knows how to capture the very best of the Palouse.

 You also benefit from Dave’s many hours of scouting, research, planning and chance encounters.
 He has also discovered special locations not on published maps.
 Our itinerary is flexible as we base our shooting locations on weather, lighting conditions and field growth.
 There is a huge variety of things to shoot including the beautiful old barns, solitary trees, fields of color, rusty equipment, old church and graveyard, an abandoned hospital and even a canyon waterfall.
 We may visit with a local farmer and learn of Palouse history and sustainable farming.
 We photograph sunrises and sunsets, a 120-year old church, and from the best spots from high on the Butte.